cancerberoSgx/yamat/README.md

 ^D
 ```

 **Important** I defined project foo before bar in the array because bar depends on foo.
-Because commands run with yamat will run in order and serially, I'm responsible of ordering extensions so for example build don't fail.
+Because commands run with yamat will run in order and serially, **I'm responsible of ordering packages in yamat.json** so, for example, build don't fail.

 ## First publish